bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 # Module 02 Instructor Overview: Advanced CSS

-Creating a website and making it look nice are two entirely different skill sets, but both are important skills to have.
-In this module, students will use CSS to style their web apps and create responsive designs for different screen sizes.
-Students will also use flexbox to place elements exactly where they want them.

 ## Overview

 In this module, students will build on their foundational HTML, CSS, and Git skills as they learn advanced CSS.
 Students will learn powerful layout capabilities like media queries and flexbox to make pages mobile-responsive.
 This module teaches students Git workflow and shows them how to handle situations like changing between branches and resolving merge conflicts.